-The Pamir Highway is home to one of the world’s best road trips.
-This glorious route takes you over the highest pass of the ex-Soviet Union, past one of the largest meteor-lakes in the world and through some of the most awe-inspiring mountains on earth.
+This epic motorcycle ride takes you over the highest pass in the former Soviet Union, past one of the largest meteor-lakes in the world and through some of the most awe-inspiring mountains on earth.

 An Epic Central Asia Motorcycle Tour

-Our route along the Pamir Highway follows turquoise rivers and massive, snow-capped peaks.
-We’ll meet fabulously friendly people, stay in delightful homestays, learn about Tajik, Kyrgyz and Persian culture, sleep in nomad’s yurts, bathe in hot thermal springs and marvel at ancient petroglyphs, 2000 year old Buddhist stupas, stunning Silk Road fortresses and hyperbole defying views.
-If you choose to visit Tajikistan and Kyrgyzstan with our local guides, you will follow in the footsteps of Timur, Alexander the Great and Marco Polo.
+Ride the Pamir Highway, past turquoise rivers and massive, snow-crowned peaks.
+Meet fabulously friendly people, sleep in nomad’s yurts, bathe in hot thermal springs and marvel at 2000 year old Buddhist stupas, stunning Silk Road fortresses and more.

 Visit Tajikistan and Kyrgyzstan

-This itinerary starts and ends in Dushanbe and takes in the Darvaz region before heading into the Pamir Mountains.
-You’ll follow the Wakhan valley, drink tea with locals and gaze in awe at 7000+ metre peaks and glittering canopies of stars.
+This immersive itinerary starts and ends in Dushanbe, the Tajik capital, and takes you through the heart of the Pamir Mountains and a swathe of south-eastern Kyrgyzstan.
+You’ll ride along the stunning Wakhan Corridor, stay in delightful homestays and be awe-struck by 7000+ metre peaks and glittering canopies of stars.